 Pants: Girls' pants must reach to the shoe but should not drag on the ground.
-The pants must have belt loops and a solid, dark belt at least 3/4" wide must be used.
+The pants must have belt loops and a solid, dark belt at least 3/4" wide must be used (except for Kindergarten).
 No jeans (including khaki-colored denim) or pants with external sewn pockets, rivets, or other jean-like characteristics are permitted.
 No Dickies, cargo pants, oversized pants, super-baggy pants, dungarees, extra pockets, extra zippers, or extra seams will be permitted.
 Slacks should be worn at the waist.

-Shorts: Shorts should go to just above the knee but not below, and should not be excessively tight or loose fitting.
+Shorts: Shorts should go to just above the knee but not below and should not be excessively tight or loose fitting.
 Shorts should be worn at the waist.
-Shorts must be worn with a dark, solid belt at least 3/4" wide.
-Shorts should go to just above the knee but not below, and should not be excessively tight or loose fitting.
+Shorts must be worn with a dark, solid belt at least 3/4" wide must be used (except for Kindergarten).
+Shorts should go to just above the knee but not below and should not be excessively tight or loose fitting.
 No jean shorts (including khaki-colored denim) or shorts with external sewn pockets, rivets, or other jean like characteristics are permitted.
 No Dickies, cargo shorts, oversized shorts, super-baggy shorts, extra pockets, extra zippers, or extra seams will be permitted.

 Footwear: K-5 girls may wear Keds School Days shoes (white and black/navy blue), Keds Champion canvas or leather shoes (all white, no other colors), or all white or all black athletic shoes.
 Shoes would be primarily leather or synthetic leather and should have flat soles.
 No running shoes.
-Shoes may have laces (to be tied at all times) of Velcro closures (K-2 Only).
-Socks must be solid white, knee-high or ankle-high, and free of logos.
+Shoes may have laces (to be tied at all times) or Velcro closures (K-2 Only).
+Socks must be solid white, or solid navy, knee-high or ankle-high, and free of logos.
 Tights must be solid white, or solid navy, free of logos and designs.
 No-show socks are not permitted.
-Pants or footless leggings are not permitted under skirts or jumpers.
+Pants are not permitted under skirts or jumpers.
+Navy leggings are acceptable cooler-weather wear under the skirt.

 Jewelry: Girls may wear one pair of short earrings only on the ear lobes.
 "Short" means that the earrings should not hang more than 1⁄2 inch below the ear lobe.
 Large hoops or other dangling or distracting earrings are not permitted.
 Loops are not to be larger than the size of a nickel.
 No body-piercing jewelry except traditionally- located earrings will be permitted.
 One simple ring on each hand is permitted.
 One wrist bracelet, one watch, and one small necklace are permissible.
-Only simple, fine-gauged, 16 to 20 inch, silver or gold chain necklaces (with or without a pendant) are permitted.
-The following will not be permitted: chokers, beaded necklaces (colored or otherwise), leather necklaces, shells, large or elaborate chain-link, and large or elaborate pendants (larger than an inch in length, width or diameter).
+Only simple, fine-gauged, 16- to 20-inch, silver or gold chain necklaces (with or without a pendant) are permitted.
+The following will not be permitted: chokers, beaded necklaces

+(colored or otherwise), leather necklaces, shells, large or elaborate chain-link, and large or elaborate pendants (larger than an inch in length, width or diameter).